axgu/srp-lab-notebook/_build/html/_sources/entries.md

 # Entries

 This section includes all entries for my daily journal.
 Entries are separated based on type of work and/or stage of the research.
-Formatting for entries is described below:
+Formatting for each entry is described below:

 <b>Title</b><br>